Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 Many people have been involved in the wheel variant design to date.
-I'd like to thank Jonathan Dekhtiar (NVIDIA), Konstantin Schütze (Astral), Charlie Marsh (Astral) and my colleague Ralf Gommers in particular.
+I'd like to thank Jonathan Dekhtiar (NVIDIA), Konstantin Schütze (Astral), Charlie Marsh (Astral) and my colleague Ralf Gommers, in particular.
 Thanks to Eli Urieges (Meta) and Andrew Talman (Meta) for supporting and preparing the PyTorch 2.8.0 release with experimental support for wheel variants that is available today.